Easy Read icon

 Photo of two young girls with pink bandana's on smiling.

 The age puberty starts can vary a lot but it is usually between 8 and 16 years old.
-Puberty begins with body changes, and then the start of menstruation.
+Puberty begins with hormonal and body changes, usually followed by the start of menstruation.

 • hair in new places, like under armpits and around genitals